Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: II. Super-Eddington Accretion

 As demonstrated in Figure~4 of \citetalias{PaperI}, the accretion system can be partitioned into three regions: disk, wind, and jet.
 The disk region is identified as gravitationally bound, where the Bernoulli parameter $\mathrm{Be}$ is negative.
 The Bernoulli parameter is defined to include radiation enthalpy within the scattering photosphere and to exclude it outside the scattering photosphere as:

-where the total enthalpy per unit volume $w_{\mathrm{disk}} = w + 4\bar{E}_r/3$ is also extensively used in the subsequent analysis of the disk region.
-The jet region is identified by tracing the outermost velocity streamlines within the strongly magnetized funnel located outside the disk, where $b^{\nu}b_{\nu}/(\rho c^2)>1$.
+where the total enthalpy per unit volume $w_{\mathrm{disk}} = w + 4\bar{E}_r/3$ is also extensively used in the subsequent analysis of the disk region. \lz{The physical motivation for this piecewise definition lies in the thermal and dynamical coupling between gas and radiation.
+Within the scattering photosphere where gas and radiation are well coupled, the Bernoulli parameter must account for the radiation contribution to the total enthalpy and inertia.
+Similar definitions have been adopted in previous studies (e.g., \citealt{Curd2023}).} The jet region is identified by tracing the outermost velocity streamlines within the strongly magnetized funnel located outside the disk, where $b^{\nu}b_{\nu}/(\rho c^2)>1$.
 A detailed description of the jet identification is provided in \autoref{appendix:jet_id}.
 The wind region then lies between the disk and jet regions.